huberf/PAL/README.md

 * If you use [last.fm](http://last.fm) you can also hook this up by editing the username in `lastfm.py`.

+## Remote Operation
+PAL supports operating in an enclosed server environment with multiple clients providing requests to the system via web sockets and API calls.
+Instructions to be added...

 ## Contributions
 Please feel free to open an issue or PR if you've found a bug.
 If you're looking to implement a feature, please open an issue before creating a PR so I can review